orbitalchicken/Roadmap/README.md

 	installed driver for my nvidia 210 using mintdrivers - looking at system info it looks like it made it i can go into admin/nvidia x server settings and it shows BUT if i click it nothing happens ( doesn’t launch the nvidia control panel) - i use system monitor and shows processor activity for just a sec then flat lines
 	Clicking “help” on most mate applications opens yelp to an error page Xorg does not start on my ati r128 video card.
 This seems to be an upstream issue in xorg 1.14, but you did mention the b43 hang issue in Maya.
+	MATE sound preview not work correctly, bug is like on LMDE before some package updates – file manager just disappear and sound continues play.
+	Not yet fixed MATE mintMenu bug where it isn’t transparent when user set panel with solid color – all panel adjusts transparent but mintMenu remains with default gray color.

 Triaged Reports
 ============